 Shooting the Olympus Écru

-If the Écru is an aesthetic dream, and I think it is, then it’s also an admitted ergonomic nightmare.
+If the Écru is an aesthetic dream, and I think it is, then it’s also an ergonomic nightmare.
 It’s a camera at odds with its own nature.
-A point-and-shoot camera that’s horrible to hold – that’s rare.
+A point-and-shoot camera that’s awful to hold – that’s rare.

-The camera’s square shape and the positioning of the lens as a centrally-mounted circle with equidistant spans of plastic surrounding the glass means that there’s really no distinct handle.
+The camera’s square shape and the positioning of the lens as a centrally-mounted circle with equidistant spans of plastic surrounding the glass means that there’s really no distinct hand hold.
 Where other point-and-shoot cameras leave ample room on the right hand side, promoting an obvious space to grip, there’s no such luxury here.
-Even though the back of the camera has a tiny, raised striation that hints at a thumbrest, it does little to solve the problem.
+Even though the back of the camera has a tiny, raised striation that hints at a thumb rest, it does little to solve the problem.

 One-handed operation requires the user to twist their fingers into a horrific claw.
 A full day of shooting left me with deformed digits, mutated and grotesque like Johnny Tremain.
 (Is Johnny Tremain still a relevant reference?
 If not, give me a minute.
-I think I can come up with another character from young adult literature who also sported a disfigured hand.)
+I think I can come up with another character from young adult literature.)

 The only salve for this injury is to shoot two-handed, which isn’t a big deal, except when it is.
 For example, any time I’m out with my children (which is always) I’m holding a tiny child’s hand in mine.
 And anytime I’m out shooting in the city in the winter, the season which it currently is, I need to keep my extra hand in a pocket away from the biting cold.
 And then there are the times when I simply don’t feel like holding a point-and-shoot camera with two hands, because there’s no reason anyone should ever have to do that.